randomtruffles/Dominion_League/rules.md

 <a name="4.6.6"></a>4.6.6.
 "Card Pool Level" should be set to 10.

 <a name="4.6.7"></a>4.6.7.
 Under "Kingdom Options", no particular cards, landscapes, landscape types, or expansions should be selected or excluded.
 Colonies and Shelters should be set to random.
 This will result in a randomly-generated kingdom using all cards that either player has access to, with zero to two landscapes and a maximum of one Way.
+Note that Allies are not considered landscapes, so this can result in kingdoms with up to two landscapes plus an Ally if a Liaison is present.

 ### <a name="4.7"></a>4.7.
 Modifying table settings